laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 This is pretty cool, also pretty deep right?
 But I told you when we started that we're not going to use any dependencies.
 None.
 NADA.
 And, yet, here I am including `stdio.h`, `stdlib.h`, `string.h`, `unistd.h` and `arpa/inet.h`.
 What's up with that?

 THAT is the C standard library, in my case it's `glibc`.
 It's a collection of functions, macros and types that are used to interact with the POSIX system.
 It's a very minimal wrapper around syscalls provided by the linux kernel.
-But, it's alo a dependency other than the OS, and I won't have it.
+But, it's also a dependency other than the OS, and I won't have it.

 ## no safety net

 So, what can we do?
-And alo, what are syscalls?
+And also, what are syscalls?

 Syscalls are the way a program can interact with the kernel.
 They are the only way a program can ask the kernel to do something on its behalf (besides the file system, IOCTLs, char device drivers and some other stuff).
 It's like calling a kernel function from user space (our program), but without having direct access to kernel memory.